-Lara Rabinovitch, PhD, is a specialist in food culture and history.
+Lara Rabinovitch, PhD (NYU 2012), is a specialist in food culture and history.
 She is working on a book about pastrami and 'Little Rumania' in early twentieth century New York City.

 She is the Consulting Producer for "City of Gold," the Sundance/IFC documentary about the Pulitzer-prize winning food writer Jonathan Gold, premiering in theaters this March.

-She has written about street food around the world for VICE and Lucky Peach, discussed dumplings for the Los Angeles Times, interviewed Martha Stewart for Time Out New York, kibitzed about kasha with Mark Bittman for HEEB magazine, corrected the New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned farmers' markets reports for KCET Los Angeles, and offered one of the first histories of Canada's last dairy restaurant for Edible Toronto.
+She has written about street food around the world for VICE and Lucky Peach, as well as dumplings and the only organic produce shop in South LA for the Los Angeles Times.
+She interviewed Martha Stewart for Time Out New York, talked everything bagels with Chrissy Teigen and kibitzed about kasha with Mark Bittman for HEEB magazine, corrected the New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned farmers' markets reports for KCET Los Angeles, and offered one of the first histories of Canada's last dairy restaurant for Edible Toronto.

 In her first book, Choosing Yiddish: New Frontiers of Language and Culture (Wayne State Press, 2012), Rabinovitch co-edited 25 essays which cover topics such as Yiddish hip hop, a nineteenth century "Hasidic Slasher," Yiddish culture in Israel, Yiddish film melodrama, and historic Jewish newspapers in Buenos Aires, Paris, and New York.